 The law does not allow for discovery of the plaintiff’s current income, net worth, or insurance policy limitations in civil actions for damages.
 The court has on many occasions emphasized its commitment to maintain exemplary damages at a reasonable level.
 It does not want to base the value of such awards on the level of a defendant’s economic status.
 Further, the courts do not wish to encourage cases based on securing solely punitive awards.

 Have the reckless or malicious actions of another party caused serious injury to you?
-Fortunately, Colorado law allows for you to seek financial compensation for the consequences of other's careless actions.
+Fortunately, Colorado law allows for you to seek financial compensation for the consequences of other’s careless actions.
 Selecting the right legal representation is critical to your case.
-The Law Firm of Jeremy Rosenthal has been successfully defending victims of injury for many years.
+The Colorado personal injury attorneys at the Law Firm of Jeremy Rosenthal has been successfully defending accident victims for many years.
 Contact the office today for a complimentary consultation.